kywbaek/catalog/readme.md

 ============

 ## Project Overview :
-You will develop a web application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
+Develop a web application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.

 ### "catalog" Database Structure :